ucla-data-archive/bash-shell-notes/README.md

 # bash-shell-notes

-lecture notes for swc shell
+Lecture notes for swc shell to be taught as part of DSC's workshops.